McGill-NLP/AURORA/README.md

 ### Inference

-Please create a python environment and install the requirements.txt file:
+Please create a python environment and install the requirements.txt file (it is unfortunately important to use 3.9 due to taming-transformers):
 ```
-python3 -m venv env
+python3.9 -m venv env
 pip3 install -r reqirements.txt
 ```